kreait/firebase-php/docs/authentication.rst

 .. note::
     Under the hood, the SDK creates a
-    `**Custom Token** <https://firebase.google.com/docs/auth/server/create-custom-tokens>`_ and uses to apply the `Security rules <https://firebase.google.com/docs/database/security/>`_ to the connection.
+    `Custom Token <https://firebase.google.com/docs/auth/server/create-custom-tokens>`_ and uses to apply the `Security rules <https://firebase.google.com/docs/database/security/>`_ to the connection.

-    Custom Tokens are different depending on whether you authenticate with a Google Service Account or a database secret.
+    Authentication overrides are performed differently, depending on whether you authenticate with a Google Service Account or a database secret.